makersacademy/airport_challenge/README.md

   - assigns the airport it is in to prevent response to a land message while in airport

-- landing changes its status: flying/landed
+- landing changes plane's status: flying/landed
-- plane removes airport value from it's attributes when it takes off
+- plane removes airport value from its attributes when it takes off
 - plane changes state to flying after it takes off
 - plane changes state to not_flyind after it lands